eckermania/eckerman-erin-ecc-dssb-IS21-code-challenge-req101408/README.md

 ## Next Steps
 - Create form/page for updating records
+- Add more graceful error handling on the frontend
 - Add server-side validation check that contents of product create and update are all present and correctly formed within request
-- Expand tests for more robust checks of writing to mock db
+- Expand unit tests for more robust checks of writing to mock db